facebookarchive/AsyncDisplayKit/docs/index.md

 });
 ```

+AsyncDisplayKit at a glance:

-You can use `ASImageNode` and `ASTextNode` as drop-in replacements for
+* `ASImageNode` and `ASTextNode` are drop-in replacements for UIImageView and
+  UITextView.
+* `ASMultiplexImageNode` can load and display progressively higher-quality
+  variants of an image over a slow cell network, letting you quickly show a
+  low-resolution photo while the full size downloads.
+* `ASNetworkImageNode` is a simpler, single-image counterpart to the Multiplex
+  node.
+* `ASTableView` and `ASCollectionView` are a node-aware UITableView and
+  UICollectionView, respectively, that can asynchronously preload cell nodes
+  &mdash; from loading network data to rendering &mdash; all without blocking
+  the main thread.

-UIImageView and UITextView, or [create your own
+You can also easily [create your own
 nodes](https://github.com/facebook/AsyncDisplayKit/blob/master/AsyncDisplayKit/ASDisplayNode%2BSubclasses.h)
-to implement node hierarchies or custom drawing.  `ASTableView` is a node-aware
+to implement node hierarchies or custom drawing.
-UITableView subclass that can asynchronously preload cell nodes without
-blocking the main thread.

 <br />